mflaxman/blind-xpub/README.md

 In this scheme, we demonstrate using a large and randomly generated BIP32 path to blind a BIP39 seed (or more specifically the corresponding xpub) in a multisig quorum.
 If a bad actor gets unauthorized access to that BIP39 seed (and passphrase, if applicable), they learn *nothing* about what it protects.
-This scheme enables 1 (or more) semi-trusted collaborative custodians to participate in a multisig quorum with *zero* knowledge of what they're protecting, and can supply geographic/jurisdictional diversity.
+This scheme enables 1 (or more) semi-trusted collaborative custodians to participate in a multisig quorum with *zero* knowledge of what they're protecting, and can make it far easier to achieve geographic/jurisdictional diversity.

-This scheme is already live on bitcoin mainnet, is compatible with existing multisig hardware wallets and coordinator softwares, and has positive implications for privacy, recoery, and trust-minimized collaborative key-holders.
+This scheme is already live on bitcoin mainnet, is compatible with existing multisig hardware wallets and coordinator softwares (see [compatibility](#compatibility)), and has positive implications for privacy, recovery, and trust-minimized collaborative key-holders.

 ## Walk-through